-LGBTQ Americans enjoy most of the same rights as non-queer citizens though these rights were granted only relatively recently.
+LGBTQ+ Americans enjoy most of the same rights as non-queer citizens though these rights were granted relatively recently.
 Sexual activity between consenting adults of the same sex has been legal nationwide since June 2003.
-All states license and recognize marriage between same-sex couples since June 26, 2015.
+All states license and recognize marriage between same-sex couples since 26 June 2015.
 Pride celebrations that year were particularly jubilant.

-The United States lags behind a number of Western nations in the rights it grants queer citizens.
-There is no federal law outlawing discrimination nationwide leaving residents of some states unprotected against discrimination in employment, housing, and private or public services.
-Yep, you can still be fired, denied housing or refused service for being gay in some parts of the country.
-As a result, LGBTQ persons in the United States may still face some challenges not experienced by non-LGBTQ residents, particularly in the Deep South and rural states with large conservative populations.
+The United States lags several Western nations in the rights it grants queer citizens.
+It wasn’t until June 2020 that the U.S. Supreme Court said the language of the Civil Rights Act of 1964, which prohibits sex discrimination, applies to discrimination based on sexual orientation and gender identity.
+However, queer people are still fired, denied housing or refused service for being gay, lesbian or transgender in some parts of the country.
+As a result, LGBTQ+ persons in the United States may still face some challenges not experienced by non-LGBTQ+ residents, particularly in the Deep South and rural areas with large conservative populations.

-Counterintuitively, while Indiana has a reputation as a conservative rural state where you probably won’t want to sport a pink Mohawk and kiss your lesbian partner on the lips in public; South Bend, Indiana has a very popular out gay and married mayor who’s running for the Democratic nomination for president of the U.S. There are breathtakingly beautiful national parks in the American wilderness that actively promote to LGBTQ travelers.
+Counterintuitively, while Indiana has a reputation as a conservative rural state where you probably won’t want to sport a pink Mohawk and kiss your lesbian partner on the lips in public; South Bend, Indiana had a very popular out gay and married mayor, Pete Buttigieg, who ran for the Democratic nomination for president of the U.S. and currently serves as the U.S. Secretary of Transportation.
+There are breathtakingly beautiful national parks in the American wilderness that actively promote to LGBTQ+ travelers.
 So queer visitors are encouraged to keep an open mind and do their research; a warm welcome may await in surprising locales throughout the U.S.

-It's the number-one tourist destination for queer visitors to the U.S and it’s no surprise with vibrant LGBTQ-popular neighborhoods and nightlife; over a 1,000 historic sites of interest to queer people; a thriving performing arts culture with numerous productions large and small with very queer themes; and gay people everywhere.
-The Big Apple, especially the area around Stonewall, is a must-visit for all gay travelers who are remotely interested in queer culture.
+It's the number-one tourist destination for queer visitors to the U.S., and it’s no surprise with vibrant LGBTQ+-popular neighborhoods and nightlife; over 1,000 historic sites of interest to queer people; a thriving performing arts culture with numerous productions large and small with very queer themes; and queer people everywhere.
+The Big Apple, especially the area around Stonewall, is a must-visit for all travelers who are remotely interested in queer culture.

-Usually number one or two for LGBTQ visitors, San Francisco is a true queer mecca.
-Gay people live everywhere, and despite years of gentrification, the Castro still remains one of the gayest neighborhoods in the U.S.
+Usually, number one or two for LGBTQ+ visitors, San Francisco is a true queer mecca.
+LGBTQ+ people live everywhere, and despite years of gentrification, the Castro remains one of the queerest neighborhoods in the U.S.

 Here are a handful more of the many other urbane hot spots where queer travelers will feel super welcome:

-In a sign of changing times, Tulsa, Oklahoma; Cleveland, Ohio; Houston, Texas; southern Illinois; and other “Red State” cities are also eagerly promoting themselves as LGBTQ welcoming.
+In a sign of changing times, Cedar Rapids, Iowa; Tulsa, Oklahoma; Cleveland, Ohio; Houston, Texas; southern Illinois; and other “Red State” cities are also eagerly promoting themselves as LGBTQ+ welcoming.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.